Welcome to the 17th Healthy Buildings conference!

 We have introduced a number of great innovations to the Healthy Buildings conference programme:

-- We accept two kinds of publications:
+- The conference will have two kinds of publications:

-- Applications/technical papers (Short papers): We also welcome contributions related to "real life" application/technical issues from everyday practice.
+- Applications/case-study papers (Short papers): We also welcome contributions related to "real life" application/technical issues from everyday practice.
 This suitable for contributors with little or no experience with publishing, and for preliminary or small studies.
 This is an active option for practitioners/professionals, students and early-career researchers.

-We really look forward to meeting you, either here in Oslo or on the web, and hope that this will be a truly enriching conference for all!.
+We really look forward to meeting you, either here in Oslo or on the web, and hope that this will be a truly enriching conference for all!